NEO vs. Edmodo

 The Edmodo course layout allows teachers to post “notes” about the class, assignments, quizzes and polls.
 They can also add links and files to different folders that are not graphical.
 In a sense, the course layout is a modified version of a Facebook group and less of an LMS course layout.

 NEO is available in more than 40 languages and many features can be enabled or disabled to suit young children through college students.
-NEO offers native mobile apps for iOS, Android and Windows, as well as the option to have a branded app.
+NEO offers native mobile apps for iOS and Android, as well as the option to have a branded app.

 Edmodo is available in 20 languages.
 The platform offers apps for iOS, Android and Windows, but not the option to have a branded app.